wkurzius/curriculum-writing-2018/Unit 1.md

 ## Learning expectations

-#### Unit essential questions
+### Unit essential questions

 - How can you represent quantities, patterns, and relationships?
 - How are properties related to algebra?

-#### Unit enduring understanding (Understanding)
+### Unit enduring understanding (Understanding)

 _Students will understand..._

 - Algebra uses symbols to represent quantities that are unknown or that vary.
 Mathematical phrases and real-world relationships can be represented using symbols and operations.
-- Powers can be used to shorten the representation of repeated multiplication.
-- When simplifying an expression operations must be performed in the correct order.
 - The definition of a square root can be used to find the exact square roots of some non-negative numbers.
 The square roots of other non-negative nubers can be approximated.
 - Numbers can be classified by their characteristics.
 Some types of numbers can be reprsented on the number line.
-- Relationships that are always true for real numbers are called properties, which are rules used to rewrite and compare expressions.
 - Any real numbers can be added or subtracted using a number line model or using rules involving absolute value.
 - The rules for multiplying real numbers are related to the properties of real numbers and the definitions of operations.
 - The distributive property can be used to simplify the product of a number and a sum or difference.
 - An algebraic expression can be simplifued by combining the parts of the expresson that are alike.
-- Equations are used to represent the relationsip between two quantities that have the same value.
 - Sometimes the value of of one quantity can be found if the value of another is known.
 The relationship between the quantities can be represented in different ways, including tables, equations, and graphs.

-#### Unit learning expectations (Knowledge)
+### Unit learning expectations (Knowledge)

 _Students will know..._

+- Vocabulary including absolute value, algebraic expression, base, coefficient, constant, Distributive Property, equation, evaluate, exponent,inequality, integer, irrational number, like terms, natural number, order of operations, perfect square, power, quantity, radical, radicand, rational number, real number, reciprocal, simplify, square root, term, variable, and whole number.
+- When simplifying an expression operations must be performed in the correct order.
+- Powers can be used to shorten the representation of repeated multiplication.
+- Relationships that are always true for real numbers are called properties, which are rules used to rewrite and compare expressions.
+- Equations are used to represent the relationsip between two quantities that have the same value.

-#### Unit learning expectations (Ability)
+### Unit learning expectations (Ability)

 _Students will be able to..._